velipso/sink/README.md

 sink
 ====

-Minimal programming language for embedding small scripts in larger programs, with JavaScript and C99 implementations.
+Minimal programming language for embedding small scripts in larger programs, with TypeScript and C99 implementations.

 **Note: Development in progress, use at your own risk**